-Your notebook comes with a hardware program called BIOS Setup that allows you to view and set system parameters.
+A hardware program called BIOS Setup allows you to view and set system parameters.
 BIOS Setup also allows you to set password features that protect your notebook from unauthorised use.

 Use BIOS Setup to:

 - Set the current time and date. - Customise your operating system to reflect your notebook hardware. - Secure your notebook with a password. - Balance your performance needs with power conservation.